aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 1. Wait for the outcome of the transaction.
 1. Query historical transactions and interactions for a given account with a specific account, i.e., withdraws and deposits.

-TODO: Link into specific docs or sections from above before pushing this PR.

 ## Networks

 There are three well-supported networks for integrating with the Aptos blockchain: